Three50seven/benoli-homelab/linux-notes/zfs-file-system-notes.md

 --or to force disconnects:
 sudo zpool export -f nas-pool

---view zfs pools (should see nas-pool) zpool import
+--view zfs pools (should see naspool) zpool import

 --attach to new server and rename to naspool: